cronkitedata/cronkite-docs/docs/excel/xlguides/xl-refresher.md

 * To perform simple, straightforward analysis on data and share with team members.
 This is becoming less common as more reporters learn programming languages, but it's still common in newsrooms to share data, especially through Google Sheets.

-Excel because it is still more robust than Google sheets for much of our work.
-Google sheets are difficult to navigate, have limited options for filtering and have other limitations.
-However, the basic concepts still apply and Google sheets are better for some tasks, including interacting with Web pages and working collaboratively with team members.
+Many reporters till use Excel rather than Google Sheets because it's still more robust for much of our work.
+Google sheets can be difficult to navigate, have limited options for filtering and have other limitations.
+(There are others areas where Google Sheets shine compared to Excel, especially when used by teams to share and update information as a group. ) However, the basic concepts still apply and Google sheets are better for some tasks, including interacting with Web pages and working collaboratively with team members.

 Some reporters flinch at typing in 30 or 100 entries into a spreadsheet.
 You shouldn't.
 If you learn to take notes in a structured way, you'll always be able to find and verify your work.
 If you try to calculate a sum of 30 numbers on a calculator, you'll have to type them all in at least twice anyway.
 Also, getting used to these easy tasks on a spreadsheet keeps you fluent for when you need to do more.